Our Navigators

 I’m married, with 3 children and 3 grandchildren.
 Apart from fishing, my hobbies are riding Harleys and spending time with my family and mates.

-Call 0800 ADRIFT any day between 7am and 10pm or email info@firstmate.org.nz to access the support you need.
+Call 0800 ADRIFT for support any day between 7am and 10pm or email info@firstmate.org.nz to access the support you need.
 We also have a growing library of free resources available for you to access on our website.